vedranaa/saxs-change-detection/README.md

-Code for real-time SAXS change detection.
+Experimental code for real-time SAXS change detection.

 Expects the data to be in the folder `DATA` which contains a folder `inline` that I got from Jens, and a folder `firstdata` that I got from Pooja.